n0raban/PHPAxieSchool/README.md

 ## Support & donations

-Feel free to drop an email for any question
+Feel free to open an issue for any question

 If you use this free program a donation is greatly appreciated, even a few SLP would mean the world to me,
 > ronin:066149e4e914e33b76d612c93eae03df6d9db91a